React

 const options: HyphenProviderOptions = {

-environment: 'production', // Replace with the appropriate environment
+environment: 'production', // or project environment ID

 };